x1n32/Interactive-Support-for-Learning-Collaborative-Software-Development/HashMapReport.md

    Make sure you set the description to be the same as what the task requires. org.opentest4j.AssertionFailedError: expected: < - Unknown Description> but was: <null>
  - 2nd Test: Getting value from a key (Item Description) WORKS!
- - Challenge 2: Creating a new hash map(createNewHashMap) WORKS!
+ - Error found in CHALLENGE2: createNewHashMap().
+If you haven't started this task, ignore this message.
+   Have you checked you have put two generics?
+   <> should have two data types inside that would suit 0 and Abby.
+   You only need to write one line of code to create a hash map.org.opentest4j.AssertionFailedError: expected: <Abby> but was: <null>
  - Changing value/description (new Description) WORKS!

  <br>
-For Hash Map Exercise, You have passed 1 out of 3 tests.
+For Hash Map Exercise, You have passed 0 out of 3 tests.
  <br>

-Have another go.
+Have a try!.
  <br>